geetduggal/dx-download-agent/README.md

 ## Quick Start

 To get started with `dx-download-agent`, download the the latest pre-compiled binary from the release page.
-The download agent accepts two files with the following name:
+The download agent accepts two files:

 * `manifest_file`: A YAML manifest file that describes, at minimimum, a list of DNAnexus file IDs to download
 * `execution_params`: A YAML file describing parameters used for a particular execution of the download agent